Nominations for Spring 2025 induction are now closed.

 “On the 29th of December, 1925, I was installed as secretary of the Arizona Pioneers’ Historical Society.
 That title ‘secretary’ was erroneous, for I had to be not only the corresponding secretary but also the librarian, researcher, entertainer, welfare worker and father confessor all in one.”

-Edith Stratton Kitt from her book Pioneering in Arizona: the Reminiscences of Emerson Oliver Stratton and Edith Stratton Kitt
+--Edith Stratton Kitt from her memoir, Pioneering in Arizona: the Reminiscences of Emerson Oliver Stratton and Edith Stratton Kitt

-She transcribed many oral histories over the years, including hers and her father’s.
+Over the years, she transcribed many oral histories, including hers and her father’s.
 As secretary of the Pioneers’ Historical Society, which was renamed the Arizona Historical Society in 1970, Edith turned the society’s office into a kind of clubhouse where old timers would feel comfortable.
 And when they stopped by, she took down their reminiscences.
-While she was talking with these pioneers, Edith would inquire about old letters, documents and diaries.
+While she was talking with these pioneers, Edith would inquire about old letters, documents, and diaries.
 In this way, she was able to acquire and preserve many of these historical records that might otherwise have been destroyed.

 She died on Jan.
 18, 1968, at the age of 89 in Sacramento, Calif.